capy-language/capy/README.md

 core.println(greeting);
 ```

-`any` internally contains a type ID and a rawptr. `core.println` uses a lot of reflection on this type ID to determine how to display the pointer.
+`any` is a reference type, and internally contains a type ID and a rawptr.
+Using reflection on the type ID is what allows functions like `core.println` to know what to do with the given pointer.

 Reflection is extremely useful, and allows for things like a `debug` function that doesn't need to be implemented manually for all types (like Rust), or making it easy to
 serialize and deserialize structs.